labrinyang/nnet_learn/README.md

 ## Description :page_facing_up:

-In this repository, you'll find implementations of neural networks using basic Python packages such as **NumPy**.
+In this repository, you'll find implementations of neural networks using basic Python packages such as **NumPy&CuPY**.
 The implementations are based on the book *Deep Learning from Scratch*.

 ## Table of Contents :bookmark_tabs: